dsyme/visualfsharp/TESTGUIDE.md

 Don't forget to build and install the Visual Studio components, as well, if you want to run the IDE tests below.

+## Running Tests: Quick Guide

+To run the major language/compiler/library tests for a *debug* build:

+    RunTests.cmd debug fsharp
+    RunTests.cmd debug fsharpqa
+    RunTests.cmd debug coreunit

+See below for more details.

 ## Running Tests

 Note: **Don't** run tests from a Visual Studio developer command prompt (see below).